 What to Expect: 7v7 – no tackling

-During typical season, Monday’s from 6-7p at Thornbury Park (Glen Mills) starting in early September.
+Training Specifics: Monday’s from 6-7p at Thornbury Park in Glen Mills starting September 13th, 2021 and running through early November.
 Training time is subject to change due to darkness.

 Competition Dates: Delaware County does not compete in anything at the moment since Flag Football is still considered an emerging sport for SOPA.

 Equipment: We will provide all the required equipment.